 It should also be noted that not all diplomas have equivalence, even if UCAS updates the conversions regularly by integrating new qualifications.
 Currently, very few international degrees are considered by UCAS.

-- The Best Cambridge Colleges For Medicine in 2023
+- The Best Oxford Colleges for Engineering: Top 10 in 2023

 How do I use my UCAS Tariff points?